tkhamez/neucore/doc/Plugins.md

 Besides that, **do not use** any class from Neucore or any library that Neucore provides.
 Those can change or be removed without notice.
 Also, do not access the Neucore database directly.

-## Install a plugin

-- Set the `NEUCORE_PLUGINS_INSTALL_DIR` environment variable (e.g. `/home/user/neucore-plugins`).
-- Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/home/user/neucore-plugins/discord/plugin.yml` - do _not_ edit this file!).
-- If the plugin contains frontend files, make them available below `[Neucore installation directory]/web/plugin/{name}`, e.g. by creating a symlink or by mounting the directory in the Docker container.
-See the documentation of the plugin for the name of the {name} directory.
-- In Neucore, go to _Administration -> Plugins_ and add a new plugin.
-- Configure the plugin, at the very least choose the plugin from the dropdown list.
-Don't forget to save your changes.